Attorney for Election Crimes and Voter Fraud Offenses

 Election Law Defense Attorneys in Michigan

 Having decades of experience in criminal defense, the expert Defense Team at LEWIS & DICKSTEIN, P.L.L.C. knows that innocent people frequently face allegations of election law crimes.
 And we know that even if a crime was committed, there is often a reasonable explanation that we can explain to a judge or prosecutor.
 Our passion is to help everyone charged with a crime, even if the situation seems hopeless.
 We strive daily to fight the good fight for our clients, have charges dismissed, have cases thrown out of court, and put clients back on their path before being charged with a crime.
+We can explain how we can help build your defense if you call us for a free consultation.

 The highly experienced and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Michigan and federal courts, including election law crimes.
 We have an unparalleled track record for providing the highest quality defense for election law offenses while showing compassion and close attention to each client.